 Spring reels are cheap, don’t take up much space, and are quick to set up.
 They are self contained, with the line and lead always wound up.
 This makes them compact, clean, and portable, making them great for car kits or INCH bags.

 4/13 Throwing Rocks

 It sounds ridiculous, but we’re serious.
 Rocks are not just for traps when it comes to catching fish.
 A well-timed medium-sized rock in shallow water can easily stun or kill a fish.

 Bowfishing is one more way to make the versatile bow and arrow have even more uses.
 While we talk about active and passive fishing techniques on the list- this is the most active of them all.
 It takes a good amount of skill and energy to nail a fish with an arrow.
-Diffraction of the water makes it hard to hit fish deep, even if the water is clear and the fish are visible.
+Refraction of the water makes it hard to hit fish deep, even if the water is clear and the fish are visible.

 Not many people have a spear laying around, but there are a few different methods you can use to make a fishing spear on the go.
 Crafting a spear out of a branch is pretty easy with some lashings and a little bushcraft skill.

 Fish are pretty easily cornered in shallow water.
 You can use a weir trap to help you out, but herding some fish and then just grabbing or flipping them on the shore is an easy way to get a quick meal.